boly38/cf-service-ping/README.md

 ###Unhandled source

-The following files or directories are not maintained into this repository _cf. [cf-services-contrib-release](https://github.com/cloudfoundry/cf-services-contrib-release/)_
+The following files or directories have been duplicated from  [cf-services-contrib-release](https://github.com/cloudfoundry/cf-services-contrib-release/) and are not maintained into this repository.
 - <code>packages</code> : common, libyaml, node,root_lucid64, ruby, ruby_next, sqlite, syslog_aggregator
 - <code>src</code> : common, pkg_utils, syslog_aggregator, services_warden

 ###Stay to do
-- fix test
+- fix tests
 - write a readme on how to execute isolated tests (usin rspec, nats & warden shell)